 Our pastoral care system has a structure based on year groups, which sees year Standards and Progress Leaders working closely with your son/ daughter’s year-team to ensure that we get to know every student personally.
 Students are individually valued and well-supported.

-As well as parents/ carers accessing their son or daughter’s MILK account (which is an secure online platform) that outlines their child’s reward and behaviour points, Form Tutors also have access to this information.
+As well as parents/ carers accessing their son or daughter’s Arbor (which is an secure online platform) that outlines their child’s reward and behaviour points, Form Tutors also have access to this information.
 In this regard, form tutors should be the first point of contact for parents who have concerns about their son/ daughter’s academic progress, behaviour or effort.

 Through our pastoral care system – we aim to promote our School values of integrity, resilience, respect and community.
 We are committed to a positive approach and, whenever possible, praise and rewards are used to motivate and encourage the students.
-There is a clear code of conduct which students are expected to follow at all times and this is underpinned by appropriate sanctions, as set out in the school’s discipline policy.
+There is a clear code of conduct which students are expected to follow at all times and this is underpinned by appropriate sanctions, as set out in the school’s Behaviour Policy.

 Support during Covid-19